crisfervil/WordMarkdown/README.md

 Using a couple of Word features; tables and paragraph outlines, we are able to structure the information in a way that can be converted into a Json document.

-The Json format is a standard format that is easily readable and processed by any program, to generate code or perform any other automated activities.
+Json is a standard format that is easily readable and processed by any program, to generate code or perform any other automated activities.

 Let's see some examples.
 Say for example the following table:

 ![Example 1](doc/Table1.png)

-By running WordMarkdown aI can extract that information and get the following Json
+By running WordMarkdown I can extract that information and get the following Json:

 ``` json
 [